raresteak/cherolet_mylink/README.md

-# How to play videos on the 2014+ chevrolet mylink
+# How to play videos on the 2014+ Chevrolet Mylink

 This procedure was tested on 2015 gm mylink.